-- When first going over to your heat setting, turn your thermostat up a few extra degrees to make certain that it is working correctly and heating your home’s air.
+- When first going over to your heat setting, turn your thermostat up a few extra degrees to make certain that it is running properly and heating your home’s air.

 There’s a common misconception that you can boost your savings by shutting the vents (supply registers) in rooms that aren’t being utilized.
-Resist the urge to close too many, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can lead to failed blower motors, mold or mildew in your ducts, damage to the compressor, a ruptured heat exchanger, and other problems.
-What Does a Furnace Tune-Up Include?
+Resist the urge to close all of them, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
+This can cause failed blower motors, mold or mildew in your air ducts, damage to the compressor, a cracked heat exchanger, and other problems.

 4. Is your Furnace Receiving Electricity?

 - Full inspection.
 The service should include a full visual and point examination to check all the working parts of your furnace and duct system.
 An experienced service technician should be able to identify any concerns or signs of excessive wear during this review.